Everything to Know About Google Sheets Charts (15 Min Guide)

 Bubble Chart

-A bubble chart is a way to represent data using several circles or bubbles.
-It is similar to a scatter plot but uses bubbles in place of the dots, the size of each of these bubbles shows the density of a data point by including a third numerical value.
+You might recognize a bubble chart as the one with a bunch of circles.
+This looks pretty similar to a scatter plot but uses bubbles in place of the dots, the size of each of these bubbles shows the density of a data point by including a third numerical value.

 Example of a bubble chart